marvelje/citibike_ridership_project/README.md

 ## Accessing Data

 * Ride-level data is provided by Citibike at the following ULR (https://s3.amazonaws.com/tripdata/index.html)
-* It contains 130mm_ individual rides from the past 8 years with standard fields including origin station, destination station, station coordinates, start time, stop time, user type (member or guest), bike ID, and user gender
+* It contains 130mm+ individual rides from the past 8 years with standard fields including origin station, destination station, station coordinates, start time, stop time, user type (member or guest), bike ID, and user gender
-* All monthly CSV files should be saved in a folder at the main directory level called "ridership_raw"
+* Clicking on the zips will download the monthly ridership CSV.
+All monthly CSV files should be saved in a folder at the main directory level called "ridership_raw"
 * Important notes:
   * CSV files that begin with JC (Jersey City) should be ignored
   * Aggregated files (e.g., 201307-201402-citibike-tripdata.zip) should be ignored
   * The model is only trained on monthly data through October 2021.
 While my intent is to keep this updated as new data comes out, data should only be saved down up through the date listed in this README
 * NYC geo_json data can be downloaded here (https://data.cityofnewyork.us/City-Government/2010-Neighborhood-Tabulation-Areas-NTAs-/cpf4-rkhq), just make sure to download as a GeoJSON file type.
+This should be saved in a folder in the main directory called "nyc_geo_data"
-* COVID recovery-related data can be found and downloaded here (https://www.investopedia.com/new-york-city-nyc-economic-recovery-index-5072042)
+* COVID recovery-related data can be found and downloaded here (https://www.investopedia.com/new-york-city-nyc-economic-recovery-index-5072042).
+The csv should be saved in a folder in the main directory named "covid_data".

 ## Data Cleaning